alensiljak/cashier-book/src/transaction-editor.md

 This is the screen for editing a Transaction record.
 It is used when creating a new Transaction or when editing an existing one.

+On the top there are three fields:
+- Date
+- Payee
+- Note

 ## Postings

 The Postings section lists the Postings attached to the Transaction.

+It shows the Posting fields:
+- Account
+- Amount
+- Currency

+The amount sign (+/-) is shown as a button and can be changed with a click.

-The buttons on top allow for operations on Postings:
+The buttons on the top of the section allow for conducting the following operations on Postings:
-- Adding a new Posting
+- adding a new Posting
 - reordering Postings
 - deleting Postings